OraOpenSource/apex-nitro/README.md

     |-lib
 ```

-APEX Front-End Boost will automatically compile your files and push it to your application.
+APEX Front-End Boost will compile your files and push it to your APEX application.

 *Seeing self-signed SSL browser warnings?
 [See documentation](/docs/ssl-warning.md).*